 As an Oregonian, I live in an amazing year-round hotspot for avifauna.
 But birds have always held a special place in my heart, especially growing up in Florida with its wide range of aquatic and land birds.
 My first tattoo, which I got when I turned 18, was an illustration from the book Jonathan Livingston Seagull.
 I also have a very colorful hummingbird tattoo, and future plans to get one of my flamingo stuffed animal, Birdie, which my mom bought me when I was about 6 years old.
 If I were in the Harry Potter universe, my Patronus would definitely be some kind of bird (which, don't forget, are descended from dinosaurs!)

 I officially became a bird nerd in 2019 when my dad convinced me to get a feeder for the backyard: a Squirrel Buster Plus, which holds five pounds of seed and regularly attracts lesser goldfinches, black capped chickadees, house finches, various types of sparrows, red breasted nuthatches, and the occasional Townsend's Warbler.
 When the squirrels try to get into it, it has a mechanism that flings them off and yes, it's quite entertaining.
-Since then, I've added additional backyard habitat features and feeders, like suet and shrubs, attracting birds like California Scrub Jays, Bewick's Wrens, Anna's hummingbirds, and a rare Nashville Warbler.
-My highest backyard species count is 17 within just a few hours.
+Since then, I've added additional backyard habitat features and feeders, like suet and shrubs, attracting birds like California Scrub Jays, Bewick's Wrens, Anna's hummingbirds, and a rare Nashville Warbler (third ever county observation for this time of year!)

 In 2020, as the pandemic set in, I began venturing around Portland and the larger Oregon/Washington area on road trips mostly for the purpose of birding.
 I traded in my amateur binoculars for a pair that blows the old ones out of the water (how did I even see anything?!)
 Last year I spent a few days birding in Colorado, and just this April, I went on a 10-day, prime-time Spring migration birding adventure in southeast Arizona, where I observed a total of 139 species, including 57 lifers (birds I have never seen before).